-Nemorino, a naive village boy, is besotted with Adina, a farm owner, but she rejects his declarations of love.
-Fortunately, Doctor Dulcamara is on hand with the 'love potion' of the opera's title, to help him win her heart.
+Nemorino, a naive village boy, is besotted with Adina, a farm owner.
+She rejects his declarations of love.
+Fortunately, Doctor Dulcamara is on hand with a 'love potion' to help him win her heart.

 News and features